 The Board of Directors and Head of School are committed to minimizing tuition increases while continuing to offer every student an excellent education.
 The majority of any school budget is applied to people and facility maintenance, leaving little flexibility due to those fixed costs.
 The cost of providing an excellent education continues to increase significantly, putting pressure on the budget.
 We ask those who can stretch to please do so, given that not everyone can due to their current circumstances.

 The Family of Funds is a subset of The ESD Fund.
 We believe you want to know exactly what your gifts accomplish and how they will be directed to the School’s expenses.
 The Family of Funds provides the opportunity to match your personal philanthropic preferences to ESD’s operating budget.
-When you make a gift to The ESD Fund, you will the opportunity to direct that gift to one of the eight funds in the Family of Funds:
+When you make a gift to The ESD Fund, you will have the opportunity to direct that gift to one of the eight funds in the Family of Funds:

 - Where ESD needs it most